bsdpot/potluck/smokeping/README.md

 MAILHOST is the hostname or IP address of a mail server which will accept unauthenticated mail from this system.
 If passing as `cook` flag use `-m smtp.yourhost.com`.

 NODENAME is the name of this node.
 If passing as `cook` flag use `-n smokeping`.

+The optional parameter ALTNETWORK is a gateway IP address.
+Do not use this if you don't know what it's for.
+If passing as `cook` flag use something like `-z 172.17.0.1`.

 # Custom Targets
 You can create a custom `smokeping` config file in the following format